-Remuneration element Implementation during 2024 Base salary Notwithstanding the 5% standard annual salary increase awarded to the wider employee group fo 2024, Randy Neely's base salary did not change with effect from 1 January 2024 and will stay at th £500,000 level paid in 2023.
-Benefits It is expected that there will be no change to the standard benefit provision in 2024.
-Executive D will be given the opportunity to participate in the SIP on the same terms as apply to all other elig employees in the arrangement.
-Annual bonus In accordance with the requirements of the policy, E of up to 125% of base salary depending on the exte 2024.
-Of the bonus award, 25% will be deferred into nt to which specified m easures are satisfied over Similar to prior years, for senior executives in the wic a corporate scorecard incorporating financial, strate LTIP It is intended that, during the early part of 2024, the current Chief Executive Officer will be grant a further award pursuant to the rules of the LTIP on the following terms: the award will be granted over shares worth 200% of salary; the extent to which the award vests will be determined by reference to the satisfaction of abs shareholder return conditions over the period of three consecutive financial years starting on 1 January 2024; and the overall structure of these conditions will mirror those applied to the award granted to the Executive Officer in 2023, with the precise targets to be applied to the 2024 award being set committee at the time of its grant.
-In light of the ongoing volatility in the Company's share price, the Committee is minded to apprinimum grant price of 150p for any 2024 awards.
-This price will also be used as the basis for the absolute shareholder return targets.
-The growth hurdles to be used for 2024 awards are extor be comparable to those applied for the awards granted in the prior year.
-Retirement benefits Full disclosure of the 2024 LTIP award will be provided in the 2024 Directors' Remuneration Report.
-During 2024, the Company will contribute 12.5% of basic salary on behalf of the Executive Directors or pay them an equivalent amount of additional salary.
+, , , 9 3 Remuneration element Implementation during 2024 Base salary Notwithstanding the 5% standard annual salary inc 2024, Randy Neely's base salary did not change wit £500,000 level paid in 2023.
+Benefits It is expected that there will be no change to the sta will be given the opportunity to participate in the SII employees in the arrangement.
+Annual bonus In accordance with the requirements of the policy, I of up to 125% of base salary depending on the exte 2024.
+Of the bonus award, 25% will be deferred into nt to which specified measures are satisfied over Similar to prior years, for senior executives in the wid a corporate scorecard incorporating financial, strate oe based on LTIP It is intended that, during the early part of 2024, the a further award pursuant to the rules of the LTIP on the award will be granted over shares worth 2009 the extent to which the award vests will be determined by the extent to which the award vests will be determined by the extent to which the award vests will be determined by the extent to which the award vests will be determined by the period of the shareholder return conditions over the period of the awards of the overall structure of these conditions will mirror executive Officer in 2023, with the precise targets committee at the time of its grant.
+In light of the ongoing volatility in the Company's shareholder return targets.
+The growth to be comparable to those applied for the awards grant disclosure of the 2024 LTIP award will be provided. the following terms: 6 of salary; nined by reference to the satisfactorie consecutive financial years of those applied to the award grains to be applied to the 2024 award are price, the Committee is mire.
+This price will also be used as the hurdles to be used for 2024 award anted in the prior year. ction of absolute starting on nted to the Chief d being set by the nded to apply a ne basis for setting vards are expected Retirement benefits During 2024, the Company will contribute 12.5% of basic salary on behalf of the Executive Directors or pay them an equivalent amount of additional salary.
 This rate of pension contributions is equal to the amount paid to the wider UK employee population.
-Non-Executive Chair's and Non-Executive Directors' fees For 2024, the annual fees for Non-Executive Directors, Deputy Chair and the Non-Executive Chair remain unchanged at £80,000, £180,000 and £270,000 respectively.
-The additional fees for committee Chair and memb Chair Member Audit Committee/Remuneration Committee £15,000 £10,000 Sustainability Committee £10,000 £5,000 Nomination & Governance Committee £5.000
+Non-Executive Chair's and Non-Executive Directors' fees For 2024, the annual fees for Non-Executive Director remain unchanged at £80,000, £180,000 and £270 0,000 respectively.
+Executive Chair The additional fees for committee Chair and memb ership in 2024 are as follows: 1ember Audit Committee/Remuneration Committee 210,000 Sustainability Committee £10,000 £ 25,000 Nomination & Governance Committee £ 25,000